BKHNZ-labs/OrbitTON/README.md

 But to be honest, i haven't used that before, and don't know about the limit of it, there is existed or not.
 The code is using my merkle tree which is based on cosmos's merkle tree.

+There are another things that i have not implemented since it is simple one are:

+- the fee for the liveness of vote contract to reduce fee.
+With 1000000 users, the fee is 0.05 TON, it is not too much. (i believe)
+- execution for proposal when vote is passed, other functions related to business logic.
+- take test about the fee when using exotic cell, find out the beautiful of it.

 # Components

 <img src="resources/component.png" width="500">